 The University has carefully considered the latest Government guidance and has worked with institutions to put robust measures in place to ensure that you can return to your workplace safely.
 The health, safety and wellbeing of all members of the University community has been and will remain at the heart of this activity throughout the coronavirus pandemic.
 The University will continue to review and respond to any revised government guidance, ensuring that local measures continue to adapt as necessary.
-The University has asked Departments to plan for 25% of normal occupancy.
+While many mandatory government restrictions are no longer in force, we do have a duty to carefully assess workplace safety measures to take account of transmissible diseases such as COVID-19.
+The latest University guidance document is available here.